Kevinsbrew/IBI1_2021-22/feedback.md

 I re-created the public Github personal page and did some tasks such as page design according to practical guidance I adjusted the Inflection.
-TXT, so that it exists in the correct folder When X=False, Y= True, W= X and Y, output W, W=False For week6's boxplot, I added some directives, plt.title('boxplot for mark') Plt.boxplot (M,showfliers=True, WHis =1, Widths =0.5, Patch_artist =True) makes his Lables more complete
+TXT, so that it exists in the correct folder I Create two	variables	X	and	Y, a	variable W	that encodes	the	Boolean	variable	that	encodes	“X	and	Y”.
+When X=False, Y= True, W= X and Y, output W, W=False,that is correct
+For week6's boxplot, I added some directives, plt.title('....'),plt.xlable('...'),plt.ylable('...')
+Plt.boxplot (M,showfliers=True, Patch_artist =True)... makes his Lables more complete